 Where to stay in Hong Kong?

 Travelers will either stay in Hong Kong, you’ll either stay on the Hong Kong penninsula side or Kowloon side.
 Hong Kong can be fairly pricy as it’s more modern, urban and it has a lot of shopping and swank.
 It’s a little closer to the airport and Lanta Island.
 Rent is insanely high here, reducing some locals to cage homes!
 A hostel might run anywhere from $25-50 USD.
 Across the river is Kowloon is a little older and houses more traditional sights and buildings.
 While I didn’t stay in Kowloon, a cheap budget dive that travelers often like to try are Chungking Mansion– it’s a hit or miss!

-I stayed at this hostel in downtown Hong Kong.
-It was convenient and not far from the subway or bus stop.
-People there are friendly and helpful and the hostel is modern, dorms/beds are clean and well-maintained.
+Yesinn @Causeway Bay Causeway Bay, Hong Kong ( map) Conveniently located not far from the subway or bus stop.
+Staff is friendly, helpful and the hostel is modern, dorms/beds are clean and well-maintained.
 You get a curtain for privacy.
-It was a good stay and one I’d definitely recommend.
+I’d recommend.
 I’ve seen a couple of other hostels in the area and this was by bar the easiest and freshest.
 It’s located near the Times Square Area, which is a great location.
 Click here for other hotels nearby.

 Getting around Hong Kong

 Transportation in Hong Kong is efficient and timely.
 Options for getting around are: metro, tram, bus and ferry.
 It’s easy to get around via metro and bus.

 Bus: The distinct feature about Hong Kong’s local buses and trams is that they are double-deck.
 Passengers will get an overview of the the streets by sitting at the top.
 The bus is laid out as a dynamic network between Hong Kong Island and Kowloon.
 Bus stop kiosks and schedules are plentiful, but are mostly in Chinese.
 Many kiosks list all the main stops on the route and some of them seem to just go the distance of a street and back.
 They make a stop at the end of the route, and you must get off.
 More information on Hong Kong transportation here